CTE departments and opportunities

 Semester 1 = Education 1100 (3 Semester Hours)

 Semester 2 = Education 1101 (3 Semester Hours)

 *Culinary 1120 - Sanitation - (1 Semester Hour)

-(New in 2016-2017, Students must pass ServSafe exam with a 75% or higher and earn certification in order to pass COD course)
+(*Note: Students must pass ServSafe exam with a 75% or higher and earn certification in order to pass COD course)

 Architectural Drafting/CAD Honors (more info)